myshell-ai/AIlice/README.md

 }
 ```

-Finally, run AIlice.
+Finally, run Ailice.
 You can adjust the 'contextWindowRatio' parameter based on your available VRAM or memory space.
 The larger the parameter, the more VRAM space is required.

 ```bash
 ailice_web --modelID=lm-studio:qwen2-72b --contextWindowRatio=0.5